How to Purchase a Villa in St Barths?

 On January 1, 2012, the island of Saint Barthelemy officially became an Overseas Territory of France, which previously, since July 2007 was a Collectivity and for many years prior, a Commune of the island of Guadeloupe, which in turn was a Department of France.
 We are no longer officially part of Guadeloupe although strong administrative ties remain.
 That being said, the island remains very much French.
 Although the island is subject to the French Constitution and remains French, much independence has been obtained with regard to the local administration of the island’s infrastructure, real estate, zoning, Code of Contributions, Code of Urbanism, and Immigration, among others and with regard to issues of taxation, among others.

-Who Can Purchase on the island of Saint Barthelemy
+Who Can Purchase real estate on the island of Saint Barthelemy?

 In fact, any person or entity can purchase on the island of St. Barthelemy.
 Although certain legal entities may be disfavored from a tax standpoint, there is no prohibition, legally speaking, to the same.
 It is absolutely not required to have a French citizen own any portion of the property to be purchased, through the ownership of corporate shares, or outright.
 Likewise, there is no need for local government authorization through a landowner’s license or other.
 Real property in France and on the island of Saint Barthelemy is freely transferable without restriction, if no self-imposed restrictions or options are undertaken.